-Roughly 80% of clinical trials fail to meet enrollment timelines, and approximately one-third of Phase III clinical study terminations are due to enrollment difficulties, according to a Cognizant report on recruitment forecasts.
+Roughly 80% of clinical trials fail to meet enrollment timelines, and around one-third of Phase III clinical studies are terminated because of enrollment difficulties.

-For context, there are over 18,000 clinical studies in the US that are currently recruiting patients, including around 1,000 studies for breast cancer alone.
+For context, there are over 22,000 clinical studies in the US that are currently recruiting patients.
+The heatmap below shows the location of 1,000+ active breast cancer studies.

-Patients may occasionally get trial recommendations from their doctors, if a physician is aware of an ongoing trial.
-Otherwise, the onus of scouring through ClinicalTrials.Gov — a comprehensive federal database of past and ongoing clinical trials — falls on the patient.
+Patients may occasionally get trial recommendations from their doctors if the physician is aware of an ongoing trial.
+Otherwise, the onus of scouring through ClinicalTrials.gov — a comprehensive federal database of past and ongoing clinical trials — often falls on the patient.

-However, the technology will have to grapple with challenges like unstructured healthcare data and disparate data sources that don’t communicate with each other.
+However, solutions accessing patient data face a number of challenges, including unstructured healthcare data and disparate data sources that don’t communicate with each other.

 The EHR interoperability challenge

-Despite the federal government spending more than $28B to digitize electronic health records (EHRs) in the last decade, there is no centralized repository or standard format for patient medical data.
-In fact, it’s hard for patients to access their own records from all the health institutions they’ve visited.
+In fact, it’s still difficult for patients to access their own records from all the health institutions they’ve visited.

 Different hospitals and providers treating the same patient may not use the same EHR software to enter data.
-In clinical trials, researchers still fax requests for specific patient records to different hospitals, who then fax or email the information, often as images (including images of handwritten notes or PDF files).
+In many clinical trials, researchers still fax requests for patient records to hospitals, who often send the data back as PDFs or images (including pictures of handwritten notes).

 This poses a challenge for AI technology.
 As one study by researchers from MIT, Harvard, Johns Hopkins, and NYU highlights: